 Costs of Application and Implementation

-The application fee is 50 cents per kilowatt (kW).
+The application fee is $5,000 plus $1.00 per kilowatt (kW).
 The application fee is nonrefundable, except for the situations described above.

 Performance Assurance costs are incurred at several places in the process, including $15 per kW when the contract is issued and $25 per kW on receipt of the Notice to Proceed.
 The Performance Assurance changes once a project has been approved to begin operation; see below for specific amounts.